-Unlike other kinds of debt, student loans are rarely discharged in bankruptcy.
+Declaring bankruptcy does not eliminate student loan debt.
 And, the federal government has the power to garnish wages, tax refunds and even Social Security to recoup payment.

-But what many borrowers don’t realize is that, depending on their individual situation, there may be many options available to make student loan repayment more manageable.
+But what many borrowers don’t realize is that there may be many options available to make student loan repayment more manageable.
 Here’s what to do if your student loans are in default (or headed in that direction):

-- Get clear: If you’re unsure which collection agency holds your loan, how much money you owe or other important details about your student loan debt, contact the Department of Education’s Default Resolution Group at800-621-3115 or visit ed.gov.
+If you’re unsure which collection agency holds your loan, how much money you owe or other important details about your student loan debt, contact the Department of Education’s Default Resolution Group at 800.621.3115.

-- Don’t delay: If you’re in default, the government can garnish 15 percent of your paycheck and tap into your tax refund.
-What’s more, the longer your loans sit in default, the higher the balances grow with collection fees, all the while damaging your credit rating.
+If you’re in default, the government can garnish 15 percent of your paycheck and tap into your tax refund.
+What’s more, the longer your loans sit in default, the higher the balances grow with collection fees.
+Unfortunately, this will damage your credit rating.
 Contact your loan servicer to explain your situation, or reach out to a student loan counselor for step-by-step guidance and a detailed review of all applicable repayment options.

-- Consolidate your debt: Loan consolidation allows you to pay off your loans and creates a new direct consolidation loan with a fixed interest rate.
+Loan consolidation allows you to pay off your loans and creates a new direct consolidation loan with a fixed interest rate.
 First, you must agree to the terms of the new direct loan, including repaying it under an income-driven plan.
 After three consecutive payments, you can select a different repayment option if income-driven isn’t right for you.
-Consolidation doesn’t remove the defaulted status from your credit report, but it does zero out old loans and reflects a new loan line item.
+Consolidation doesn’t remove the defaulted status from your credit report.
+But it does zero out old loans and reflects a new loan line item.